 “A ripe-cherry red against rich Mahogany!
 We’ll offset it with some green… the Ficus on my balcony!
 Something homey and nice you wouldn’t mind showing to your mother!”

 Ah, a master, thought Ricky.
 So good… so calming… to be gently manipulated by a Man.
 Boys just don’t have that.
 As Brother Cal stood under the sheets of music cascading from the speakers fixed under the ceiling, Ricky tried to imagine Brother Cal as a younger man and then as a child, mixing paints on the old palette hooked by his thumb, through a hole, to his left hand with a child’s unselfconscious smile, calculating his next move and nodding along to the Jazz lecture.
 By banishing all but the “purest” from his family, and banishing so many to the glorious perdition of Negritude, the White Man had succeeded in making Blacks into the most jaw-droppingly rich, diverse and unpredictable family on Earth.
-Just as he had inadvertently accomplished, in North America, after four centuries of the North Atlantic Slave Trade, what Adolf Hitler could afterward only dream of: the breeding of a Super Race.
+Just as he had inadvertently accomplished, in North America, after four centuries of the transatlantic slave trade, what Adolf Hitler could afterward only dream of: the breeding of a Super Race.
 Which is why The Man had to come down so very hard on Niggers now, with the full brunt of their toxic junkfoods and their brainwashing and their bargain basement narcotics.
 If the Sisters and Brothers ever managed to realise what they were, individually and as a group, the Revolutionary Year Zero would commence.

 Richardina Fortneaux was going to make that happen with some help from people like Cal.